opendatasoft/ods-documentation-explore-api/source/includes/odata/excel_integration.md

 ![Data preview.](odata/ppivot8.png)

-* You can now verify the integrity of your data om the data source management window.
+* You can now verify the integrity of your data on the data source management window.

 ![The data import list in PowerPivot.](odata/ppivot10.png)